United States men's national ice hockey team: NHL players return and success

 In 2025, the United States captured its first IIHF World Championship title since 1933, defeating Switzerland in the gold-medal game to end a remarkable 92-year drought.
-Although the Americans’ 1960 Olympic gold is also recognized by the IIHF as a world championship, the 2025 victory marked the nation’s first official IIHF World Championship triumph since 1933.
-Tage Thompson sealed the historic win by scoring the overtime game-winner against Switzerland at 2025 IIHF World Championship.
+The Americans' 1960 Olympic gold is also officially recognized by the IIHF as a world championship as all Olympic tournaments prior to 1968 also served as World Championships, but the 2025 win marked the nation's first title at a standalone tournament since 1933.
+Tage Thompson scored the overtime game-winner against Switzerland to secure the historic win.